bigmistqke/solid-triangle/README.md

 ## Plans/Overall ambitions for the project/Reflections

-1. [ ] Cover the full API of threejs
+- Cover the full API of threejs
-2. Explore the limits of `@solid-primitives/jsx-parser`
+- Explore the limits of `@solid-primitives/jsx-parser`
   - `jsx-parser` offers a way to write custom renderers without using solid's `universal renderer`.
 Solid's `universal renderer` is very powerful, but is a bit finnicky to set-up in a new project and, afaik, only offers a top-down way of writing the renderer: all parsing logic is done from the renderer. `jsx-parser` offers a way to write a custom renderer a bit more similarly to how you would write a solid-app: logic can be done top-down but also be compartimentalized inside components themselves. `jsx-parser` allows for mixing and matching with different parsers and regular solid-code.
 This offers a lot of flexibility, but can can also be the cause of more repeated code in the codebase.
+- Types

-3. [ ] Advance typing components with JSDoc
+  - Advance typing components with JSDoc
+  - Improve type-readability
+    - I use some type-helpers to infer types from `threejs` to help w the development, but it makes the types of the props practically unreadable.
-4. Minimize the threejs-load
+- Minimize the threejs-load
   - Currently I namespace the components like `<Material.Mesh.Basic/>` because this is really great for DX and for ease-of-development of the library, but I have to test what this means for code-splitting, my guess is probably not great.
 Threejs is overall not that great with code-splitting (400kb for hello world lol), so I wonder if the extra kbs matter or not.
 A minimized fork of threejs+solid-triangle (solid-triangle/petite) could be an option too.
 I am very open for suggestions on this topic.

-5. Explore combinations with different `jsx-parser`: p.ex `flexbox-canvas-parser` as map for `<Texture.Canvas/>` to easily integrate layouts/typographic compositions inside a threejs-environment.
+- Explore combinations with different `jsx-parser`: p.ex `flexbox-canvas-parser` as map for `<Texture.Canvas/>` to easily integrate layouts/typographic compositions inside a threejs-environment.
-6. I wanna look into ways how to bring in post-processing && writing/combining shaders into the workflow.
+- I wanna look into ways how to bring in post-processing && writing/combining shaders into the workflow.
-7. Website
+- Website

-- [ ] Docs
+  - Docs
-- [ ] Examples
+  - Examples
-- [ ] Online repl with `solidjs` and `solid-triangle`
+  - Online repl with `solidjs` and `solid-triangle`